bergesinstitute/graf-method/book-3-unit-6.md

 2. My mother must comb her hair every day.
 3. They do not want to take a shower.
 4. We have to leave the party at 10 PM.
-5. You (formal, plural) need to put on makeup in the morning.
+5. You (form., pl.) need to put on makeup in the morning.
 6. She wants to go to bed at 10 PM.